wdawson/okta.github.io/_source/_docs/api/resources/authn.md

 factorType  | Recovery factor to use for primary authentication                                                                 | Body       | `EMAIL` or `SMS` or `Voice Call`  | FALSE    |           |
 relayState  | Optional state value that is persisted for the lifetime of the recovery transaction                               | Body       | String                            | FALSE    |   2048    |

-> A valid `factorType` is required for requests without an API token with admin privileges.
+> A valid `factorType` is required for requests without an API token with administrator privileges.
 For more information, see [Forgot Password with Trusted Application](#forgot-password-with-trusted-application).

 The response is different, depending on whether the request is for a public application or a trusted application.